juliachickonski/SecurityFinalProject/README.md

 Allows the restaurant to set up a station for people to order without having to talk to an employee.

 ## **Features**
-Browse menus from different restaurants
+Browse the menu from the restaurant

 Place orders and pay online

-User authentication and authorization
+User authentication and authorization for reward points

 ## **Technologies**